-Many organizations are now convinced of the .
+Many organizations are now convinced of the benefits of mobility.
 They realize that mobile apps facilitate a host of tasks, from instantly reporting incidents, near misses and observations, to conducting inspections and audits directly in the field.
 In addition, as more workers use mobile apps more often, more data becomes available to get better insights into potential hazards and risks.

 Despite the growing use of , there are still some organizations that are not on the bandwagon yet.
 This can be simply the result of being slow to adopt new or emerging technologies, but there is one scenario where organizations are convinced of the benefits of EHS mobile apps, but they are not allowed to use them.
 However, there is good news for these organizations.

 No, the subtitle above is not an exaggeration, nor does it refer to exploding mobile devices, like the Samsung Galaxy Note 7 smartphone.
 The use of smartphones and tablets is forbidden at some worksites in the oil & gas and chemical industries (e.g. petrochemical or oil refineries) because they can genuinely cause a fire or explosion.

 At some work areas, ignitable concentrations of flammable gases, vapors or liquids, or combustible gases or dusts, may exist under normal operating conditions, or could be present under abnormal conditions (e.g. leaks).
 An internal spark or explosion inside a smartphone or tablet may ignite the flammable or combustible materials in the surrounding air.
 The surface temperature of a mobile device may also increase the risk of igniting the hazardous materials in the air.